Kenmore Air Harbor

 • Docking, beaching, ramping, and mooring

-Flight training will be conducted on Lake Washington and other nearby lakes such as Lake Sammamish.
+Flight training will be conducted on Lake Washington and Lake Sammamish, or the beautiful Hood Canal.

 Kenmore Air Harbor Inc. | 6321 NE 175th St. Kenmore, WA 98028 | 425-486-1257